 - your household income and savings.

-The amount you may receive will also be limited depending on whether you live in a property which is appropriate for your needs.
-If you live in a council or housing association home and you are under occupying according to the new criteria your benefit will be reduced by 14% if you have one extra bedroom; and 25% if you have two or more extra bedrooms.
+The amount you may receive will also be limited depending on whether you live in a property which is appropriate for your needs, and you are not under-occupying.

-If you live in private sector housing, the amount that you can claim depends on what the average rents are in your area – find out what your local housing allowance is.
+If you live in private sector housing, the amount that you can claim depends on the average rents in your area.

 Who can claim housing benefit?